home-assistant/developers.home-assistant/docs/core/bluetooth/api.md

 learned_interval = bluetooth.async_get_learned_advertising_interval(hass, "44:44:33:11:23:42")
 ```

-If the interval is not yet known this will return `None`.
-In that case unavailability tracking will try the fallback interval for that address.
-This is an interval that has been set manually by an integration:
+If the advertising interval is not yet known, this will return `None`.
+In that case, unavailability tracking will try the fallback interval for that address.
+The below example returns the interval that has been set manually by an integration:

 ```python
 from homeassistant.components import bluetooth